Kurento/kurento/README.md

 At this moment, the default WebSocket endpoint can not be changed due to limits of the current implementation of NPM.
-If you need to use a different WebSocket endpoint from the default one, you can exec the underlying test command and append a *ws_uri* parameter pointing the the alternative WebSocket endpoint:
+If you need to use a different WebSocket endpoint from the default one, you can exec the underlying test command and append a *ws_uri* parameter pointing to the alternative WebSocket endpoint:

 ```bash
 node_modules/.bin/qunit-cli -c kurentoClient:. -c wock:node_modules/wock -c test/_common.js -c test/_proxy.js test/*.js --ws_uri=ws://localhost:8080